 Under Nevada law, one who carries on an abnormally dangerous activity is liable for harm to another person or property that results from the activity, even if he has exercised the utmost care to prevent the harm.4

 It is not enough, however, that a dangerous substance is involved.
 The question is whether the defendant's activity as a whole is ultra-hazardous.
-Otherwise, many defendants that produce or rely on dangerous substances would never be able to engage in commercial or industrial activity.
+Otherwise, many defendants that produce or rely on dangerous substances would never be able to engage in a commercial or industrial activity.

 Courts have recognized six factors to be taken into account when determining whether an activity is abnormally dangerous: